Dee Milliner: College statistics

-Correct as of completion of 2012 regular season.

 Professional career

+Pre-draft

-While not included in pre-season mock drafts for the 2013 NFL Draft in May 2012, Milliner worked his way up during the year and was projected as a high first-rounder by mid-season.
+While not included in pre-season mock drafts for the 2013 NFL draft in May 2012, Milliner worked his way up during the year and was projected as a high first-rounder by mid-season.
 In late January 2013, Sports Illustrated projected Milliner to be selected No. 6 overall by the Cleveland Browns.
 A torn labrum in Milliner's right shoulder caused him to miss the NFL Combine's bench press, but he completed all the other drills at the combine, though he had shocking positional drills results due to dropped balls.
 Milliner underwent shoulder surgery on March 12, 2013.
 He returned in time for the start of NFL training camps.
 After the combine, SI projected Milliner to be selected No. 2 overall by the Jaguars, which would make him the highest selected defensive back since Eric Turner in 1991.
-In March 2013, Pat Kirwan of CBSSports.com projected Milliner to be the No.2 selection by the Chiefs.
+In March 2013, Pat Kirwan of CBSSports.com projected Milliner to be the No. 2 selection by the Chiefs.
 Since Gary Glick in 1956, no defensive back had been selected first overall.